 Is the God of the Old Testament also the God of the New Testament?

-On the other hand, New Testament God loves everyone and wants us all to know him.
+On the other hand, God in the New Testament loves everyone and wants us all to know him.
 John 3:16 says that God loves the world and gave his Son in order to rescue us.
-In Matthew 5:48-43 Jesus tells us to love our enemies and to pray for those who persecute us.
+In Matthew 5:43-48, Jesus tells us to love our enemies and to pray for those who persecute us.
 How can we reconcile this with God’s instructions concerning the Midianites?

-When we look deeper we will discover than the messages between the testaments is not as clear cut as one might initially believe.
-In Leviticus 19:34 God gives instructions for the people to love the foreigners who were dwelling among them; quite a contrast to the instructions for genocide found elsewhere in the Torah.
+When we look deeper, we will discover that the differences between how God is pictured in the two Testaments are not as clear-cut as one might initially believe.
+In Leviticus 19:34, God gave instructions for the people to love the foreigners who were dwelling among them; quite a contrast to the instructions for genocide found elsewhere in the Torah.
 And in the New Testament, references to the wrath of God being poured out on unbelievers are common.

 But that still does not explain the passages giving instruction for genocide, both for the tribes living in Canaan when Israel entered the land as well as the Amalekites who had attached Israel during their exodus from Egypt.
 Did God actually command the Israelites to do this?
 Or did Israel just do it and then justify it by claiming it is what God wanted them to do?
 If the Bible is inerrant, whether strictly or soteriologically, then we have to admit that the message presented is at least one that God was OK with.